FranjSeco/google-api-ts/README.md

 This project is part of the Stephen Grider udemy course "Typescript: The Complete Developer's Guide"

-It uses Typescript, parce, google's api and fake package to generate random users and companys that would be located on the map, using markers.
+It uses Typescript, parcel, google's api and the faker package to generate random users and companies that would be located on the map, using markers.